Elka1214/milestoneproject/README.md

 ## Project Description

-I want to do slot machine game with matching.
-The handle will be pulled and images will appear if all match you win.
+I have decided to do a card matching game.
+As a child I loved playing them on the floor with actual cards with my brother.

 ## Game Logic